Agastache aurantiaca ‘Apricot Sprite’

 APRICOT SPRITE AGASTACHE

-Apricot-peach flower trusses are constantly produced through summer and autumn on lovely and useful Agastache aurantiaca ‘Apricot Sprite’.
+Apricot-peach flower trusses are constantly produced through summer and autumn, on lovely and also useful, Agastache aurantiaca ‘Apricot Sprite’.

 Scented & edible – flowers & foliage

 This hardy, evergreen, shrubby perennial, with its richly coloured flowers, deserves a place in every garden, and in pots as well.